mommy003/MSML/README.md

 # DATA ANALYSIS
-## Model Combinations
+## Model configurations
-To get all the possible model combinations
+To get all the possible model configurations
 ```
 data_train <- data_train
 data_valid  <- data_valid
 data_test  <- data_test
 mv=8
-model_combination(data_train,data_valid,data_test,mv)
+model_configuration (data_train,data_valid,data_test,mv)
 ```

-This will generate Polygenic Risk Scores (PRS) based on all possible model combinations for both the validation and test datasets, resulting in variables named models_validation_all and models_test_all.
-The output file will have following columns
+This process will produce predicted values for both the validation and test datasets, corresponding to each model configuration trained on the training dataset.
+The outcome of this function will yield variables named predict_validation_models and predict_test_models.
 | phenotype | model_1   | model_2   | ... | Model_N   |
 |-----------|-----------|-----------|-----|-----------|
 |    ...    |    ...    |    ...    | ... |    ...    |